Do you need to be paying sales tax? Check out our nexus calculator.

 • Gather Documentation: Collect required state-specific details like EIN, location, business type, and projected sales volume for your sales tax permit application.

 • Complete Registration: Apply through the state revenue department or tax commission.
-Online submissions are faster, and approved permits may need to be displayed per state requirements.
+Submit your application online for faster processing, and be prepared to display approved permits if the state requires it.

 Setting Up Sales Tax Systems